li11ianc/explaining-movie-revenue/project/project.md

 -1.1593277(One Word Title) + 2.4821382(Budget \* Major Production
 Company) + 1.6528298(Likely Sequel \* Budget)

+Below is a comparison of the preliminary model’s AIC compared to the selected model’s AIC.
+Note that the lower value accompanies the selected model.

     ## [1] 21313.16

     ## [1] 21306.65

-Our AIC value decreases for the selected model, which indicates that it is a better fit.
-Thus factors of holiday\_release, likely\_sequel, budget, ETC TYPE THE REST HERE are the best predictors of profitability.

     ## [1] 0.04291985

-Our R-squared value of 0.0429198 for our final selected model indicates that 4.2919848% of the variation in profitability ratio can be well-explained by a linear relationship with INSERT LIST HERE
+Our R-squared value of 0.0429198 for our final selected model indicates that 4.2919848% of the variation in profitability ratio can be well-explained by a linear relationship with the selected variables.

 ### A quick look at budget vs revenue

+As a final visualization and analysis, we looked at the relationship between budget and revenue.
+We created a single variable linear regression with budget as the explanatory variable, which led to an equation based on the values below

     ## # A tibble: 2 x 2
     ##   term         estimate